Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms: Methods

 \subsection{Dataset}

-Our primary dataset for training and internal evaluation was obtained from the MIMIC-IV-ECG database \cite{johnson2023mimic,MIMICIVECG2023}, a subset of a large-scale critical care dataset collected at the Beth Israel Deaconess Medical Center in Boston, Massachusetts.
+Figure~\ref{fig:abstract} contains a schematic representation of our proposed methodology in which the primary dataset for training and internal evaluation was obtained from the Medical Information Mart for Intensive Care (MIMIC)-IV-ECG database \cite{johnson2023mimic,MIMICIVECG2023}, a subset of a large-scale critical care dataset collected at the Beth Israel Deaconess Medical Center in Boston, Massachusetts.
 It includes data from patients admitted to the emergency department (ED) and intensive care unit (ICU).
-Target variables are based on discharge diagnoses encoded using the International Classification of Diseases Clinical Modification (ICD-10-CM).
-Although a broad range of neoplasm-related codes is explored, this study focuses on those with internal and external validation AUROC scores exceeding 0.7.
+We included patients aged 18 years and older with at least one ECG record and corresponding discharge diagnoses recorded using ICD-10-CM codes between 2008 and 2019.
+MIMIC-IV-ECG is a publicly available, de-identified dataset, and thus individual patient consent was not required.
+The use of this dataset was approved by the institutional review boards of the Massachusetts Institute of Technology (MIT) and Beth Israel Deaconess Medical Center through Physionet.

-To create a comprehensive and harmonized feature set, ECG features from the MIMIC-IV dataset were aligned with those from the ECG-VIEW-II database \cite{kim2017ecg}, which serves as our secondary dataset for external validation.
+We externally validate our findings using the ECG-VIEW-II database \cite{kim2017ecg}.
 ECG-VIEW-II includes data from patients at a South Korean tertiary teaching hospital.
-The standardized feature set consists of ECG-derived measurements (RR-interval, PR-interval, QRS-duration, QT-interval, QTc-interval in milliseconds; P-wave-axis, QRS-axis, and T-wave-axis in degrees), along with demographic attributes (binary sex and age as a continuous variable).
+To create a comprehensive and harmonized feature set, ECG features from the MIMIC-IV dataset were aligned with those from the ECG-VIEW-II database where the standardized feature set consists of ECG-derived measurements (RR-interval, PR-interval, QRS-duration, QT-interval, QTc-interval in milliseconds; P-wave-axis, QRS-axis, and T-wave-axis in degrees), along with demographic attributes (binary sex and age as a continuous variable) which serves as our secondary dataset for external validation.
+Inclusion criteria for ECG-VIEW-II followed the same logic: adult patients (18+) with at least one ECG record and corresponding ICD-10-CM diagnosis between 1994 and 2015.
+ECG-VIEW-II is also a publicly available, de-identified dataset released under institutional review board approval, and thus patient consent was not applicable.
+Target variables are based on discharge diagnoses encoded using the International Classification of Diseases Clinical Modification (ICD-10-CM) \cite{WHO1992ICD10}, we primarly investigate the following disorders; G30: Alzheimer's disease, G20: Parkinson's disease, F01: Vascular dementia, F03: Dementia, and F05: Delirium (physiological).